 Total cost of ingredients = $2.84

-All-Natural Chocolate Cupcake Lip Balm Directions
+Chocolate Cupcake Lip Balm Directions

-2. Set the container in a pan of slowly boiling water that comes about halfway up the side of your container.
+- Set the container in a pan of slowly boiling water that comes about halfway up the side of your container.
 Be very careful not to get any water into your mixture.
-Keep the water simmering and stir mixture occasionally with a wooden chopstick, unused popsicle stick, or metal spoon until just melted.
+Keep the water simmering and stir the mixture occasionally with a wooden chopstick, unused popsicle stick, or metal spoon until just melted.

 5. Download and print a free printable label, if desired.

-Tips: Use the balm within 3 months.
-Vitamin E acts as a natural preservative, but it is still all natural.
-I like to make it in small batches to make sure it is fresh.
-Be careful of leaving the lip balm in a hot car, windowsill, or clothing pocket when they are being washed and dried.
-Like all lip balms this mixture will melt into a greasy puddle.
+- Be careful of leaving the lip balm in a hot car, windowsill, or clothing pocket when they are being washed and dried.
+Like all lip balms, this mixture will melt into a greasy puddle.

 All-Natural Chocolate Cupcake Lip Balm Costs

-This recipe makes two -1 oz jars or about eight – 0.15 oz tubes of lip balm (I made 1 jar and 3 tubes).
-My All-Natural Chocolate Cupcake Lip Balm costs approximately $2.50 per 1 oz jar or $0.65 a tube.
+This recipe makes 2 -1 oz jars or about 8 – 0.15 oz tubes of lip balm (I made 1 jar and 3 tubes).
+It costs approximately $2.50 per 1 oz jar or $0.65 a tube.
 (This includes the cost of $0.30 for an empty lip gloss tube or $1.10 for a glass jar.)

-Bonnie Bell lip gloss come in a tube and cost about $1.80 per tube or $14.40 for 8 tubes.
-That’s a savings of $12!
+Have you ever tried making your own bath and beauty products?
 Make sure you check out all my natural bath and body tutorials.
 If you love cupcakes check out my cupcake pom-poms!

-Bren says
+Bren

-Trish @ tagsthoughts.com says
+Trish @ tagsthoughts.com

 Bren, I love this tutorial!
 And I might just be brave enough to give it a try. 🙂 Thank you for sharing at the Creative Inspiration Link Party.
 Join us again Monday 8pm CST.

-Bren says
+Bren

 Trish, thanks for stopping by to comment.
 I hope you give the lip balm a try, it is SOOOO easy!